lynkfox/WarframeTilesets/README.md

 * Allow user profiles
 * Allow users to upload images, and have the meta data pulled from and processed
 * Upload files into temp directories that will be destroyed at the end of the process.
 * Figure out the best way to prevent sql lockups from many users using the page at once.
+(Concurancy Checks!!!)
 * make it look much damn better

 * tie in the Tileset images I'm creating above.
 Show the map image for each tile during the 'check' process of parsing out the data.
 * have various links to the Tileset indexes, and the Tiles themselves, to show secrets and other information.
-* Show statistics of how common tiles from aggregated data from many runs.
+* Show statistics of how common tiles from aggregated data from many runs, what mission type it is most common in

+* SuperUsers with the ability to Update Tile Pages
+* Regular  Users with the ability to request a change, but that needs to be approved by SuperUsers

+* Record Type of Special Add To Mission - Ie: Kuva Siphon, Kuva Flood, Syndicate, Void Rift, Nightmare